Pu11en/forge-ai/DEPLOYMENT.md

 This guide explains how to properly configure environment variables for deploying the Forge AI application to Vercel.

+## Updated Dependencies

+All deprecated packages have been updated to their latest versions:
+- React: Updated to v18.3.1 (stable version)
+- Firebase: Updated to v10.14.1
+- Firebase Admin: Updated to v12.5.0
+- Google GenAI: Updated to v1.5.0
+- TypeScript: Updated to v5.6.3
+- Vite: Updated to v5.4.10

 ## Environment Variables

 You need to configure the following environment variables in your Vercel dashboard: